-Popularly known as the Bamboo Trail Meghalaya, the Mawryngkhang trek is in Wahkhen Village of East Khasi Hills district of Meghalaya in Northeast India.
+Popularly known as the Bamboo Trail Trek, the Mawryngkhang trek is in Wahkhen Village of the East Khasi Hills district of Meghalaya in Northeast India.

-The distance from Shillong to Mawryngkhang trek in Wahkhen of Meghalaya is 49 km.
-It can be reached by hiring a cab from Shillong or by driving your own car.
+You can hire or rent a vehicle from Shillong to Wahkhen which is located at a distance of 48 km.
 Shared sumos are available only till Pomlum which is at a distance of 15 km from Wahkhen.
-The following Signboard directs you to the village-
+The following Signboard directs you to the village.

 Where to Stay in Wahkhen?